Visiting Frosty Drew Observatory

 - Mailing List

-- Every week we send out our Public Night announcement that will note our plans to open and include a note from the Observatory Director, Francine Jackson and other staff astronomers.
+- Every week we send out our Public Stargazing announcement that will note our plans to open and include a note from our staff astronomers.
 We also send out event notifications and alerts for many celestial events that sporadically happen or Frosty Drew events that are taking place.
 We are also starting a monthly newsletter that our mailing list will receive.
 Please subscribe to the Frosty Drew Observatory mailing list to stay current on what is going on at Frosty Drew and our little corner of the galaxy.